Dynamic Network Prediction: Network Terminology

 \section{Network Terminology}

 We represent a population and connections among its members at time $t$ as a network, denoted as $g_t = (V_t, E_t)$, where the sets $V_t$ and $E_t$ represent individuals and their connections at time $t$.
 The network $g_t$ can be equivalently represented as a binary adjacency matrix with dimensions equal to the size of the set $V_t$; therefore, $g_t$ has dimensions $\vert V_t \vert \times \vert V_t \vert$, where $\vert Z \vert$ denotes the size of set $Z$.
 Let $g_t[i,j] = 1$ indicate that there is a relationship between individuals $i \in V_t$ and $j \in V_t$ at time $t$, i.e., $(i,j) \in E_t$, while $g_t[i,j] = 0$ indicates that there is no relationship, i.e., $(i,j) \notin E_t$.
 Let $n_t(i)$ be the individuals with connections to individual $i$, i.e., $n_t(i) = \{j : g_t[i,j] = 1\}$.
-Let $\mathscr{G}_t$ be the entire space of networks with $V_t$ as nodes.
+Let $\mathcal{G}_t$ be the entire space of networks with $V_t$ as nodes.

 Mixing patterns describe the tendency for individuals in networks to be connected to others that are like (or unlike) them based on their particular characteristics; we consider only discrete characteristics.
 Let $\DDg{m}{i}{}{g_t}$ represent the vector of discrete characteristics for individual $i$ in network $g_t$.
-We consider only a single characteristic, political party affiliation; but the methods, formulas, and code in the CCMnet package permit investigation of multiple characteristics.
+We consider only a single characteristic, political party affiliation; but the methods and formulas permit investigation of multiple characteristics.
 Let $\DDg{m}{}{}{g_t} = (\DDg{m}{1}{}{g_t},\cdots, \DDg{m}{\vert V_t \vert}{}{g_t})$ be a vector containing the characteristics of all individuals.
 The characteristic distribution, denoted as $\DDg{M}{}{}{g_t}$, is a vector representing the number of individuals with these characteristics over all individuals; the $k^{th}$ entry represents the number of individuals having characteristic $k$, i.e., $\DDg{M}{k}{}{g_t} = \sum_{i = 1}^{\vert V_t \vert} I_{\{\DDg{m}{i}{}{g_t} = k\}}$.